Try Easy One Hour Cinnamon Rolls Recipe for soft, delicious, ooey gooey homemade cinnamon rolls with cream cheese icing in just 1 hour time!

 Ooey gooey cinnamon rolls start with the perfect “Schmear” or butter spread.

-These cinnamon rolls are filled with a delicious “schmear” of softened butter, cinnamon, sugar, brown sugar, and vanilla.
+These cinnamon rolls are filled with a delicious “schmear” of softened butter, high quality cinnamon, granulated sugar, light brown sugar, and vanilla extract.

 Which flour is best for making cinnamon rolls?